AngelGabriel26/PluginPdfView/README.md

 User Manual

-This manual provides detailed instructions for installing and using the video plugin developed by the Base4 team.
-This plugin allows the OJS platform to be independent of third-party services by integrating its own video player, facilitating the viewing of multimedia content.
+This manual provides detailed instructions for installing and using the Favorites Plugin developed by the team.
+This plugin allows OJS users to add articles to a favorites list and manage them efficiently from their user account.
 System Requirements

-OJS version: 3.3.0
+    OJS version: 3.3 or higher

 Installation
-1. Download the Plugin:
+1. Download the Plugin

-Download the plugin from the following repository: GitHub - video-player-plugin.
+    Download the plugin from the following repository: GitHub - Favorites Plugin.
     The file will be downloaded in .zip format.
-Unzip the .zip file, inside there will be a file in .tar.gz format, DO NOT UNZIP THE tar.gz
+    Unzip the .zip file.
+Inside, there will be a file in .tar.gz format.
+DO NOT unzip the .tar.gz file.

-2. Install and Activation the Plugin:
+2. Install and Activate the Plugin

+    Log in to your OJS admin account.
-You’ve already started your session in your articles.
-Now go to the Control panel > Website > Modules.
+    Go to Control Panel > Website > Plugins.
-Click on Load a new module
+    Click on Upload a New Plugin.
-There we upload the tar.gz file and wait for it to finish uploading.
+    Upload the .tar.gz file and wait for the upload to complete.
-Once finished we only have to verify that it is activated, if a filled box does not appear we fill it in Using the Plugin
+    Once finished, verify that the plugin is activated.
+If a filled checkbox does not appear, check it to activate the plugin.

+Using the Plugin
-1. How to use?:
+1. Adding Articles to Favorites

-To use the plugin you must go to your Control Panel > Submissions > Files > View > Publication (If it is published, the publication must be removed first) > Galleys > Add Galley
-In the Add Galley section, you will find the following fields:
-Tag: Enter a descriptive name or title for the video.
-Language: Select your preferred language.
-URL Path: Leave it blank
-You will be redirected to the Upload a file ready for publication tab, with the following field:
-Item Component: Select the appropriate one.
-Box: You load the video
-Click on Continue
-You fill in the respective fields requested by the video File added appears, click Complete
-With this the video is already uploaded and ready to watch.
+    Navigate to any article page after logging in to your user account.
+    On the article page, click the Add to Favorites button to add the article to your favorites list.

-2. Viewing the Video:
+2. Viewing the Favorites List

-To view the video, click on the name of your journal in the upper left corner.
+    Go to your user profile by clicking on your username in the top right corner.
-Navigate to the issue you just uploaded.
-The video player should be ready and functioning.
+    Click on the My Favorites tab in your user panel.
+    Here, you will see all the articles you have added to your favorites list.

+3. Managing Favorites
+Removing Articles from Favorites:

+    In the My Favorites section, click the Remove button next to any article you want to remove from your favorites list.
+    Confirm the removal when prompted.